ltorres321/GamesRaffle2/backend/README.md

-# Survivor Sports Betting API - Backend
+# Games Raffle API - Backend

-This is the Node.js/Express backend API for the Survivor Sports Betting application.
+This is the Node.js/Express backend API for the Games Raffle application.

 ## Project Structure